 Importantly, there are upgrades, and the new HomePod is smarter and even more flexible in terms of placement than before.
 It also, crucially, sounds even better.
 Tighter, more solid, and better organised both spatially and rhythmically, it’s altogether more engaging, exciting and enjoyable to listen to.

-It’s still not a sensible choice unless you’re already an avid Apple user and preferably an Apple Music subscriber.
-If you are, though, the HomePod 2 is arguably the best speaker of this type you can buy.
+The Sonos Era 300's superior sonic capability deserves to win over those who are willing to spend extra for the privilege of class-leading sound, stereo and spatial.
+And the HomePod 2 is still not a sensible choice unless you’re already an avid Apple user and preferably an Apple Music subscriber.
+Still, if you are one, the new HomePod is arguably the best speaker of this type you can buy.

 - Sound 5